wildabeast/appmaker/readme.md

 NudgePad will launch for the general public at some point in late 2013.

-If you are a developer, now is a great time to get involved early in the NudgePad community and make contributions that can make a big impact.
+If you are a developer, now is a great time to get involved in the NudgePad community.
+Your contributions can have a big impact.
+You also can have a leg up on building things!
+People have already used NudgePad to win hackathons, amongst other successes.

 Table of Contents